calmjs/calmjs/src/calmjs/README.rst

     anything else.

 indexer
-    Constains a microregistry and a number of functions for generation of mappings of files within modules in Python packages for theu purpose of exporting the paths of the JavaScript sources they hold.
+    Contains a microregistry and a number of functions for generation of mappings of files within modules in Python packages for the purpose of exporting the paths of the JavaScript sources they hold.
     Shouldn't really need expanding or shouldn't need to inherit from calmjs.